markqvist/Reticulum/docs/source/understanding.rst

+.. _understanding-main:

 ***********************
 Understanding Reticulum
 ***********************
-This document will briefly describe the overall purpose and operating principles of Reticulum, a networking stack designed for reliable and secure communication over high-latency, low-bandwidth links.
+This chapter will briefly describe the overall purpose and operating principles of Reticulum, a networking stack designed for reliable and secure communication over high-latency, low-bandwidth links.
 It should give you an overview of how the stack works, and an understanding of how to develop networked applications using Reticulum.